WhyPhyLabs/blog/blog/Aug 2025/08-18-2025-introductory-blog.md

 title: Introducing WhyPhy Labs
 description: WhyPhy Labs is building AGI for a world of abundance.
 Our mission is to train world-class, open-source LLMs and serve them to the world, as we pursue AGI.
 ---
-# Introducing WhyPhy Labs

-WhyPhy Labs is building AGI for a world of abundance.
-Our mission is to train world-class, open-source LLMs and serve them to the world, as we pursue AGI.

 While we are not alone in the pursuit of AGI, our approach is shaped by a unique combination of priorities derived from our abundance mindset.
 Unlike our Western contemporaries, we are driven by an unwavering commitment to open-source, a single-minded developer focus, and an efficiency-first approach.
 As we usher in a new era of abundant intelligence, these priorities come together such that they uniquely benefit all stakeholders, from our customers to the Open Ecosystem and society more broadly.